 On March 27, 2020, TVA completed a rulemaking process to amend its NEPA procedures.
 Prior to this, TVA’s procedures had not been updated since 1983.
 Click here for more information on the amendment process.

 TVA conducts three types of reviews under NEPA

 - An Environmental Impact Statement (EIS) is prepared for major federal actions that have the potential for significant environmental impacts or public controversy.
 The EIS has multiple opportunities for public involvement.

 - An Environmental Assessment (EA) is prepared if the action does not qualify for a categorical exclusion.
 TVA often prepares and EA describing anticipated environmental impacts.
 If the impacts are determined to be insignificant, a Finding of No Significant Impact (FONSI) is issued.
 If impacts are determined to be significant, TVA may dismiss the action, or issue an EIS and invite public involvement.

 - Categorical Exclusions (CEs) are categories of actions that do not normally have, individually or cumulatively a significant impact on the environment and for which no unusual or exceptional circumstances exist.
-Neither an EA or an EIS is required for these actions, which are listed in TVA’s NEPA procedures (PDF, 90 kb).
+Neither an EA or an EIS is required for these actions.
+These categories of actions are listed in TVA's NEPA Procedures (PDF, 90 kb).

 Please direct comments or questions to:

 Tennessee Valley Authority